-At Mahabalipuram in India, an enormous bas relief (96 ft. wide by 43 ft. high) is carved on two boulders of pink granite separated by a fissure.
+At Mahabalipuram in India, an enormous bas relief (96 ft. wide by 43 ft. high) is carved on two boulders of pink granite separated by a fissure (first image).
 The carving includes over 100 figures, many of them life size, representing humans, animals, Hindu gods and other mythological figures.
 The reliefs were made during the reign of Narasimhavarman I of the Pallava Dynasty, who ruled from 630-668 CE.
 Many scholars believe the sculptures depict the story of the descent of the holy river Ganges at the order of Shiva, with Bhagiratha leading the way.
-In the second image, above, an emaciated Bhagiratha is shown doing penance outside his hermitage.
+In the second image, an emaciated Bhagiratha is shown doing penance outside his hermitage.
 As evidence for the Descent of the Ganges interpretation, the remains of a cistern have been found atop the fissure that was used to create a waterfall effect.
-The third image above shows a serpent deity carved into the fissure.
+The third image shows a serpent deity carved into the fissure.
 Others believe the carvings tell the story of Arjuna, one of the major protagonists of the Mahabharata, performing a penance in order to obtain a weapon called the Pashupatastra from Lord Shiva.
 Some have even posited that both legends are included on the boulders.
 In 1984, UNESCO designated the Group of Monuments at Mahabalipuram, including the reliefs known as Descent of the Ganges reliefs, as a World Heritage Site.

 c.
 650-699 CE: Yan Liben: The Thirteen Emperors Scroll [Tang Dynasty; China]